You or someone you know may have been diagnosed with a mental health problem.

 Common signs to look out for when dealing with an anxious person include reduced concentration and memory.

 Difficulty making decisions become irritable and angry and avoid certain situations.
-Depression at the bank piety most of us will experience ups and downs in our life and during difficult times.
+Depression at the bank piety most of us will experience ups and downs in our lives and during difficult times.

 If the low mood doesn't improve or go away this can be a sign of depression someone suffering from depression can feel sad, anxious, guilty, angry, helpless and hopeless.